Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

-\paragraph{Deterministic binning.} In case Alice applies deterministic binning as her preprocessing strategy, the bound on the one-way rate is $r^\uparrow_\text{det} = H(A'|E)_\text{det} - H(A'|B)_{\text{det}}$.
-After substituting for the $\mathsf{Q}$-probabilities of the (2,3,3,3)-protocol with partially entangled states~\eqref{eq:limit_probs} and the optimal local weight for the $\theta \to 0$ case, $q^\cL$ in Eq.~\eqref{eq:local_weight_partial}, it reads
+\paragraph{Deterministic binning.} In case Alice applies deterministic binning as her preprocessing strategy, we use again Eqs.~\eref{eq:ec_det} and \eref{eq:pa_noprep} to compute the upper bound on the one-way rate, i.e.~$\UB{\roneway{det}} = H(A'|E)_\text{det} - H(A'|B)_{\text{det}}$.
+However, in contrast to \eqnref{eq:UB_roneway_det}, we now substitute for the $\mathsf{Q}$-probabilities~\eqref{eq:limit_probs} that apply to the 2333-protocol involving partially entangled states, and for the optimal local weight applicable when $\theta \to 0$, i.e.~$q^\cL$ in Eq.~\eqref{eq:local_weight_partial}, in order to obtain